Altinity/clickhouse-regression/alter/table/requirements/replace_partition.md

 The data on `table2` should not be deleted and an exception should be raised.

-## Replacing Partitions Form Temporary Table
+## Replacing Partitions From Temporary Table

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.TemporaryTable
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.FromTemporaryTable
 version: 1.0

 [ClickHouse] SHALL support copying the data partition from the temporary table.